Highpoint2000/webserver-scanner/README.md

 - If the server is locked, the scanner will no longer work

 ## History:

+### v2.2 (only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
+- New layout for HTML logfile with search/sort Options, Toggle Button for auto refresh and dark mode
+- Time display corrected for local time
+- Scan step size implemented for OIRT band
+- Default selection 87.5-108 MHz if no limits are set (caused problems in previous versions!)

 ### v2.1 (only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
 - Mobile control for autoscan